stfc/PSyclone/doc/psyad/user_guide/index.rst

     PSyAD is PSyclone's Adjoint code generator.
 PSyAD takes either generic or LFRic tangent-linear kernel code and translates it into its adjoint.
+    It can also generate a test harness to verify the correctness of the generated adjoint code.

 .. toctree::
     :hidden: